geobtaa/gin/docs/library/btaa-sdi-2019.md

+---
+tags:
+  - proposals
+  - 2019
+---

 # A Spatial Data Infrastructure (SDI) for the BTAA

+!!! info ""

+	Proposal to the BTAA-GDP Strategic Leadership Group 2019

 ## Description and Current BTAA Capabilities

 **Abstract**: This document provides a description of the technology behind a Spatial Data Infrastructure (SDI).
 It also gives a background for the BTAA Geospatial Data Project (GDP), and some of the current challenges this project faces that could be remedied by a shared, or common, SDI.

 ### Existing collaborations across the BTAA for geospatial data

 In 2012, three BTAA map librarians issued a white paper, _A Collaborative Vision for Spatial Scholarship across the CIC_[^1], that described geospatial data as a long term, interdisciplinary need and proposed several collaborative possibilities for managing it.
 This paper was a major impetus for the creation of the BTAA Geospatial Data Project (GDP) three years later.
 The BTAA GDP has accomplished several of the recommendations laid out in the paper, including creating a collective specialized tool for discovering geospatial resources, combining scanned map collections, and encouraging robust communication across the BTAA geospatial community.

-!!! info

-	BTAA GDP project quick facts
+!!! info "BTAA GDP project quick facts"

-	Number of participating institutions: 12
+	* 	Number of participating institutions: 12
-	Number of project Task Force members: 22
+	* 	Number of project Task Force members: 22
-	Year the project began: 2015
+	* 	Year the project began: 2015
-	Month the BTAA Geoportal went online: August 2016 Number of resources in the geoportal at launch: 2,300 Number of resources as of January 2019: 18,195
+	* 	Month the BTAA Geoportal went online: August 2016
+	* 	Number of resources in the geoportal at launch: 2,300
+	* 	Number of resources as of January 2019: 18,195
-	Number of scanned maps: 6,974
+	* 	Number of scanned maps: 6,974
-	Number of geospatial datasets: 10,793
+	* 	Number of geospatial datasets: 10,793
-	Number of geospatial web services: 5,298
+	* 	Number of geospatial web services: 5,298

 The next phase of the BTAA GDP proposes to address another of the paper’s main goals, that of building a “common infrastructure for storing, disseminating, and archiving geospatial data.” (p.
 2).
 A common infrastructure would address two major challenges that BTAA libraries continue to face: managing geospatial data created or licensed at individual libraries and dealing with the ephemeral nature of publicly available open data.

-###

 ### Ongoing challenges across the BTAA for geospatial data